dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Trees

-Wether to include Trees when rendering shadowmaps.
+Whether to include Trees when rendering shadowmaps.

 >Default: true

 ---

-## Ortho
+## FormsOrtho

 ### Activators

-Wether to include objects with "Activator" flag when rendering ortho map.
+Whether to include objects with "Activator" flag when rendering ortho map.

 >Default: false